IBM-Cloud/openshift4-lab/workshop/part2-openshift_ibmcloud/exercise-5.md

 5. Next, you'll need to set your IBM Cloud credentials so that the Operator knows how/where to create your Cloudant service.
 The operator needs to create the service in your own account, rather than the shared IBM lab account.

+Switch back to the IBM Cloud Shell -- create a new tab in the Cloud shell for this.
+Your first tab will be authenticated with the `IBM` account and the second shell will be authenticated with your personal account.

    ```sh
     ibmcloud login --sso
    ```